fmonniot/ffxv-tracker/README.md

     [x] constants/QuestFilters into Filters (app should not be big enough to be a problem) [x] containers/App aware of quests/hunts and use it dispatch to correct action (handleQuestShow(filter) -> handleShow(kind, filter))
 [ ] Improve performance when rendering items in list
+[ ] Refactor (merge) Hunts and Side Quests implementation (actions/reducers/containers are practically the same) [ ] Load Hunts and Side Quests as two separate JSON (let update one without the other)

 ## Usage